SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 > id-at-commonName=Starfield Services Root Certificate Authority - G2,id-at-organizationName=Starfield Technologies, Inc.,id-at-localityName=Scottsdale,id-at-stateOrProvinceName=Arizona,id-at-countryName=US
 >
 > To authenticate the AWS server on SiWx91x, first validate the Root CA (validate the Root CA received with the Root CA loaded on the device).
 Once the Root CA validation is successful, other certificates sent from the AWS server are validated.
+> Alternate certification chains are supported.
+With this, as opposed to requiring full chain validation, only the peer certificate must validate to a trusted certificate.
+This allows loading intermediate root CA's as trusted.
-> If intermediate CA certificates are loaded instead of the Starfield Root CA certificate, the SiWx91x will not authenticate to the AWS server, resulting in a Handshake error.
+> The default CA certificate is the Starfield Combined CA certificate.
+To use the Intermediate Amazon Root CA 1 certificate, define the `SL_SI91X_AWS_IOT_ROOT_CA1` macro in the application.

 ### Create an AWS Thing